VIDA-NYU/Taxis-Vis-Data-Backend/README.md

 ---

+> [!WARNING]
+> **🚨 Important Notice**:
+> This current repository and the Taxis-Vis-Frontend are put on hold.
+> The goal was to see what is possible to do with today tools on the Javascript end side coupled with Python backend for
+> reproducing Taxis-VIS.
+Now it touches enough yet is not deleted because could be (re-)used.
+> Cheers! @Simon.

 ## 🚀 **Overview**

 The **Data Analysis Backend** is a **Django + Pandas** service that performs **analytics** on taxi trip data.